-Contemporary customer service software provides a user-friendly and intuitive avenue for customers to get in touch with your support staff.
-And at the home end, quality customer service software will help enable your customer service agents to provide organized and efficient care to every caller.
-In this article, we’ll go over the basics of customer service software, must-have features, and how to find the right customer service software for your business.
+Quality customer service software will help your customer service agents provide organized and efficient care to every caller.
+This article will go over the basics of customer service software, must-have features, and how to find the right customer service software for your business.

 At their core, customer service software are tools and platforms used by customer service and support teams to manage customer requests, complaints, and more.
 They are systems designed to be as simplistic or complex as an organization requires, and should be able to connect customer inquiries across all modes of communication.

-Customer service (CS) software which is prepped for the modern world, such as Gladly, offers a unified communications structure, assigning orders to customers, and not just tickets.
+Customer service software prepped for the modern world, such as Gladly, offers a unified communications structure, assigning orders to customers and not just tickets.
 Because quality customer service is more than just solving a problem when it arises — it also seeks to build a relationship with the customer by personalizing service and support.
-Through unified communications channels, your team can ensure the best customer support through understanding a customer’s full history with your company.
+Because quality customer service is more than just solving a problem when it arises — it also seeks to build a relationship with the customer by personalizing service and support.
+Through unified communications channels, your team can ensure the best customer support by understanding a customer’s full history with your company.

 While good customer service will help fortify customer relationships, this is not the express purpose of CS software.
 Its job is to help agents deliver customer satisfaction and improve the customer’s experience, building and maintaining customer loyalty through excellent and efficient support.

-CRM software, on the other hand, tracks customer loyalty through purchase records and accrued customer lifetime value — or the initial journey of a buyer, before they become a customer.
-While working towards a common goal of happy repeat customers, each category of software offers a distinct and essential aspect of the work as a whole.
-CRM lacks the key human element of communication that CS software, like Gladly, offers.
-From text and voice chats to a continuous customer service conversation, CS software provides business a real connection to the customer over time.
+On the other hand, CRM software tracks customer loyalty through purchase records and accrued customer lifetime value — or the initial journey of a buyer- before they become a customer.
+While working towards a common goal of happy repeat customers, each software category offers a distinct and essential aspect of the work.
+CRM lacks the critical human element of communication that customer service software, like Gladly, offers.
+Customer service software gives businesses a real connection to customers over time, from text and voice chats to continuous customer service conversations.

 The most common features of customer service software include: